dansmyers/IntroToCS/Notes/04-Types_Input_Printing.md

 4. `bool` is the *Boolean* data type, used to represent logical true and false values.
 There are two special Boolean values, `True` and `False`, and these are the only values that have the `bool` type.
 Notice that `True` and `False` don't have quotes and aren't the same as the strings `'True'` and `'False'`.

+Values that are mathematically equivalent may correspond to different types.
+For example, `5` and `5.0` are mathematically equal to each other, but have different types: one is an `int` and the other is a `float`.

 ## `input`

 Use the built-in `input` command to read user input from the terminal.
 It takes a string that it prints as a prompt, then waits for the user to respond.
 The value the user types is assigned to the given variable.